What is Sexual Orientation OCD?

 • Compulsive Dating: Someone dealing with this type of OCD may try to compulsively date as a way to reassure themselves.
 By going on dates, they’ll be able to calm their intrusive thoughts by forcing themselves to be with the “right” kind of person.

-• Mental Review: The mental review can cause individuals to spiral with reviewing and questioning their past actions and thoughts.
+• Mental Review: The mental review can cause individuals with OCD to spiral with reviewing and questioning their past actions and thoughts.
 They may think about people they liked in the past, like in high school or college.
-Replaying memories or moments are very common with sexual orientation OCD.
+Replaying memories or moments is very common with sexual orientation OCD.

 • Repeating Statements: As a way to temporarily relieve their anxiety, statements may be repeated almost in a ritualistic way.
-For example, an individual who is gay may say “I am not straight” 20 times whenever they experience a thought that differs from their mantra.
+For example, a person might repeat a statement about their identity multiple times whenever a thought or feeling creates doubt or discomfort.
+This is an attempt to feel more certain.

 • Seeking Reassurance: Another compulsion of sexual orientation OCD is constantly seeking reassurance.
-For example, someone experiencing these intrusive thoughts may reach out to loved ones like family and friends to see what they think their sexual orientation is.
+For example, someone experiencing these OCD intrusive thoughts may reach out to loved ones, like family and friends, to see what they think their sexual orientation is.

 Just like any other type of Obsessive-Compulsive Disorder, you aren’t alone, and help is available to you.
-No matter how you identify or what your sexual orientation is, everything will be okay.
+No matter how you identify or what your sexual orientation is, there is hope.
+Our approach at Resilience Counseling is rooted in evidence-based treatment, with a strong focus on Exposure and Response Prevention.

-When working with an OCD therapist it’s important to ask them how they deal with your subtype.
-We have worked with and have specialized training for OCD and more specifically how to deal with so many different types of OCD including sexual orientation OCD.
-We have many overcome their struggle with sexual orientation OCD and we would love to help you too.
+When working with an OCD therapist, it’s important to ask them how they deal with your subtype.
+We have worked with and have specialized training for OCD, and more specifically, how to deal with so many different types of OCD, including sexual orientation OCD.
+We have helped so many overcome their struggle with sexual orientation OCD, and we would love to help you, too.

 San Diego OCD treatment near me